Ishwardi Upazila: Local government

 The smallest rural local government unit in Bangladesh is Union council and the next upper level of this is Upazila Parishad.
 On the other hand, Municipal Corporation is the smallest unit for urban local government.

-Upazila parishad

 Ishwardi thana was transformed into a upazila (sub-district) in 1982 by a government ordinance.
 As of 2022, the chairman of Ishwardi Upazila Parishad is Md.
 Nayeb Ali Biswas.
 Additionally, the current Vice Chairman is Md.
 Abdus Salam and Female Vice Chairman is Mst.
 Atia Ferdous.

-Union council

 Ishwardi Upazila has seven Union councils: Dashuria, Luxmikunda, Muladuli, Paksey, Sahapur, Sara, and Solimpur.
 The union councils are subdivided into 128 mauzas and 126 villages.
+On the other hand, Ishwardi Municipality is the only municipality in the upazila.
+It is subdivided into 9 wards and 27 mahallas.